patrn27/mastercomfig/docs/next_steps/quick_fixes.md

 ## Black artifacts all over the screen on Linux

-This is a bug with later versions of Mesa.
-You can fix it by adding `lighting_ex=high` to your `modules.cfg`.
+This is a bug with TF2's legacy ToGL renderer and an interaction with the Mesa drivers.
+You can fix it by adding `lighting_ex=high` to your `modules.cfg`, or by using the Vulkan version of the game.

 You can also configure the drirc file (optionally using the adriconf GUI) to set `disable_uniform_array_resize` to `true` for Team Fortress 2.